dherrera1911/dherrera1911.github.io/_teaching/2017-all-biochem.md

 biochemistry courses for medical students
 (note: Medical School is 7 years long in Uruguay, with years 1 to 3 being equivalent to pre-med undergraduate studies).
-I taught topics ranging from basic physical chemistry to, biochemistry, to human physiology.
+I taught topics in physical chemistry, biochemistry and human physiology.
 I also led and organized practical laboratory classes on a variety of topics.
-I held a teaching position at the [Biochemistry Department of the Faculty of Medicine](http://www.bioquimica.fmed.edu.uy/Docencia.html).
+This teaching was done in the context of my teaching position at the
+[Biochemistry Department of the Faculty of Medicine](http://www.bioquimica.fmed.edu.uy/Docencia.html).